metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

     You must avoid following comment based content to avoid errors while generating online help files:
     - .LINK entries must contains only one link and nothing else
-    - Avoid dashes in comments such as `------`
+    - Do not use multiple dashes in comments such as `------`
-    - Avoid lines starting with a backslash `\` or any non alphanumeric character
+    - For anything else keep in mind that any markdown syntax in comments will be formatted in the resulting markdown file as markdown not as plain text, which may give unexpected results.

 5. In module Help folder (module online documentation)